Rosetown, Saskatchewan: Education

 Walter Aseltine School is the elementary school in Rosetown named after a member of parliament Walter Aseltine.
 Rosetown Central High School provides secondary school education for Rosetown and surrounding rural areas.
 Both schools are part of the Sun West School Division.
 The Sun West School Division Office which provides education to west-central Saskatchewan is in Rosetown.

 Students in Kindergarten to Grade 6 attend Walter Aseltine School and Grades 7 to 12 attend the Rosetown Central High School.
-The average graduating class is 45-60 students depending on the year.
+The average graduating class is 45 to 60 students depending on the year.

 Prairie West Regional College provides post secondary education.